dhis2/wow-backend/guides/parameters_binding.md

 # Parameters binding Guide

-This guide explains how the binding for request parameters and fields inside a parameter objects works and what happens when the binding fails.
+This guide explains how the binding for request parameters and fields inside a parameter object works and what happens when the binding fails.